Baby Shower Gift Ideas

 I would like to say that it got easier and that somehow I had the time and the funds to rush out and spend a few weeks with my family as we had shower after shower.
 Unfortunately, that did not happen for me, and I wasn’t even aware at that time that anyone could throw me a distance shower.
 Now I know differently and for many people who have moved away from their family as I have, there is a way to celebrate your baby’s coming arrival with all your friends and family whether they live in the same town or thousands of miles away.

 Over the past few decades, our world has changed and evolved.
-We are a global community and we show it time and time again with who we know on the internet, the places that we’ve been and even the knowledge that we acquire.
-There are very few roadblocks on the road to globalization and that is why many new moms (or dads for that matter) find themselves cut off from their family during one of the most important events in their lives.
+We are a global community now and we show it time and time again with who we know on the internet, the places that we’ve been and even the knowledge that we acquire.
+There are very few roadblocks on the road to globalization and that is why many new moms (and/or dads for that matter) find themselves cut off from their family during one of the most important events in their lives.

 A distance shower is one way to make a transition easier on new parents and can provide a way for everyone in the family to celebrate the start of a new and sometimes terrifying chapter in an expecting parent’s life.